 This is lucrative for the manufacturer but not a good value for the consumer.
 Therefore, it is important to understand what you are getting for your money.

 The optimum amount of 2-EHN is around 30-100ml per tank of fuel, depending on the engine and base cetane level.

-As 2-EHN can reduce lubricity it is important that a lubricant is also blended in unless you are making your own bio-diesel which will have sufficient lubricity from the fats and oils at time of production.
+As 2-EHN can reduce lubricity, a lubricant is also blended in, unless you are making your own bio-diesel, which will have sufficient lubricity from the fats and oils at the time of production.

-To ensure you are getting the best value, make sure the product contains at least 50% 2-EHN and that a reasonable proportion of the remainder contains useful ingredients, such as lubricant.
+To ensure you are getting the best value, make sure the product contains at least 50% 2-EHN and that a reasonable proportion of the remainder contains beneficial ingredients, such as a lubricant.

 Active cetane improvers are essentially a form of fuel modification, or more accurately, combustion modification.